 A. He valued the people of God over a palace (24).
 Verse 24 says that by faith, Moses refused to be known as the daughter of Pharaoh.
-Because Moses had been adopted by Pharaoh's daughter, he was in the fast lane to success.
-He was wearing golden handcuffs, for belonging to Pharaoh's household was his ticket to a good life, a comfortable life, a popular life, a prestigious life.
+Because Moses had been adopted by Pharaoh's daughter, he was in the fast lane to the good life, wearing the golden handcuffs, so to speak.
+Belonging to Pharaoh's household was his ticket to a comfortable life, a popular life, a prestigious life.

 But then he walked away from it.
-The Jewish historian Josephus actually shares a legend that says that when Pharaoh's daughter took the child Moses to the king, Pharaoh put his crown on the boy's head, but little Moses took it off and threw it on the ground!
-[5]
+The Jewish historian Josephus actually shares a legend that says that when Pharaoh's daughter took the child Moses to the king, Pharaoh put his crown on the boy's head, but little Moses took it off and threw it on the ground!5

 That story is highly suspect since our text says Moses made the decision "when he had grown up," literally "having become great."
 In Acts 7:23 Stephen says that Moses was about forty years old when he walked away from the palace.
 The point the author is making is that Moses made this decision, not when he was a gullible child, nor a vacillating teenager, but a fully mature adult.
-He knew precisely what he was doing.
-61
+He knew precisely what he was doing.6